 - We will be staying in three sided open lean-tos.

 Can the mountain be climbed in a single day?

 Yes, but only by an extremely fit team with a very early alpine start.
 This is about a 20 mile round trip day in winter conditions and we do not recommend it for most people.
 The two day trip is a significant challenge for most people.

 Can we get snowmobiled in to Abol Campground?
 This service is available for an extra fee on privately arranged ascents.
 It is not available on open enrollment trips.
 Early morning snowmobile access does open the possibility of a one day ascent for private parties.

 Staying Connected: Cell service is not usually available in this area – especially at camp.
-You will probably be able to send a picture from above treeline depending on your carrier, AT&T has service on the Tableland.
+You will probably be able to send a picture from above tree line depending on your carrier, AT&T has service on the Tableland.

 Emergency Communications: AMG guides carry cell phones, VHF radios, and InReach devices.
 We have direct communication with park rangers if needed for an emergency.

 Medical Care: While all AMG guides are certified Wilderness First Responders or above.
 Our Katahdin guides also carry injectable medications to treat pain and anxiety associated with traumatic injuries.